We’re getting ready to welcome you – safely – to campus

 - All students and staff must enter in single file

-- We will require everyone to wear face masks while on campus – each student will be given three reusable masks when they arrive on campus
+- We will require everyone to wear face masks while on campus – each student will be given masks when they arrive on campus

 - Numerous hand sanitizers available in all public areas, and regularly refilled